Jeimer Candelario Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (75 total, 1.1 per game).

-- The left-hander's most recent time out was on Sunday against the Chicago White Sox, when he tossed 5 1/3 scoreless innings while allowing three hits.
+- In his most recent time out on Tuesday against the Seattle Mariners, the lefty tossed four innings, giving up five earned runs while surrendering six hits.

-- In 13 games this season, the 25-year-old has put up an ERA of 4.10, with 9.8 strikeouts per nine innings.
-Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.